voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   **data_path**: a parameter that enables explicit control over the location of the media.
 Can be any of the following:

-    -   an absolute directory path where the media files reside
+    -   an absolute directory path where the media files reside, filenames on disk must match those in CVAT
     -   an absolute filepath specifying the location of the JSON data manifest containing a mapping of CVAT filenames to absolute filepaths on disk